aghaeeyan/RDM/README.md

 **Hesitancy_variaty**: contains the estimated hesitant population obtained from [Predicted Vaccine Hesitancy by State, PUMA, and County](https://aspe.hhs.gov/reports/vaccine-hesitancy-covid-19-state-county-local-estimates) where also cited in the manuscript.

 **Mandate_date**: Contains the starting date from which differentiating policies based on vaccination status were in effect.
 The dates were obtained from https://doi.org/10.1038/s41562-021-01079-8 where also cited in the manuscript.

+## Citing the coe
+If the you find the codes helpful please cite the  preprint https://doi.org/10.48550/arXiv.2304.09931